Lakatrazz/Fusion-Lists/README.md

 The Profanity List is located at [profanityList.json](profanityList.json) and contains excessive slurs and curse words that are blocked from lobby names, descriptions, usernames, etc.

 Profanity can be toggled on or off in Fusion settings.

+## Global Mod Blacklist
+The Global Mod Blacklist is located at [globalModBlacklist.json](globalModBlacklist.json) and contains mod.io mods with malicious spawnables, avatars, or other features.
+These are usually leveraged by clients or extreme crashers.